End-user experiences for applications

-Most federated applications that support SAML 2.0, WS-Federation, or OpenID connect also support the ability for users to start at the application, and then get signed in through Azure AD either by automatic redirection or by clicking on a link to sign in.
-This is known as service provider-initiated sign-on, and most federated applications in the Azure AD application gallery support this (see the documentation linked from the app’s single sign-on configuration wizard in the Azure portal for details).
+Most federated applications that support SAML 2.0, WS-Federation, or OpenID connect also support the ability for users to start at the application.
+The users then get signed in through Azure AD either by automatic redirection or by selecting a link to sign in.
+Direct sign-on is a service provider-initiated sign-on, and most federated applications in Azure AD application gallery support it.
+See the documentation linked from the app’s single sign-on configuration wizard in the Azure portal for details.

 Direct sign-on links

 Azure AD also supports direct single sign-on links to individual applications that support password-based single sign-on, linked single sign-on, and any form of federated single sign-on.

 Direct sign-on links are crafted URLs that send a user through the Azure AD sign-in process for a specific application.
 The user won't need to launch the application from My Apps or Microsoft 365.
 These User access URLs can be found under the properties of available enterprise applications.
 In the Azure portal, select Azure Active Directory > Enterprise applications.
 Select the application, and then select Properties.